OpenKneeboard/OpenKneeboard/docs/features/dual-kneeboards.md

 # Dual Kneeboards

-This feature was replaced with the more-generic ["multiple views"](multiple-views.md) feature.
+This feature was replaced by the more-flexible ["multiple views"](multiple-views.md) feature.